Books by Jennifer Brush

 Written by an international Montessori and dementia expert, this indispensable guide to Montessori for elders makes it possible for any care provider to understand and implement this innovative approach to aging.

-Jennifer Brush shows care communities how to create and sustain a team that integrates the Montessori philosophy throughout daily life and as a result, intensely enhances person-centered care.
-Based on her years as a researcher, clinician and educator, Brush clearly explains the concepts behind this revolutionary approach, how to create a prepared environment, and how to increase levels of life engagement for older adults.
+Jennifer Brush shows care communities how to create and sustain a team that integrates the Montessori philosophy throughout daily life and successfully promotes elders’ functional skills, independence, and identity.
+Based on her years as a researcher, clinician, and educator, Brush clearly explains the concepts behind this highly person-centered approach, how to create a prepared environment, and how to increase levels of life engagement for older adults.

-Packed with helpful forms, activity directions and numerous examples, this thorough guide is essential if you want to implement the Montessori philosophy with elders or people living with dementia.
+Filled with helpful advice, forms, and ready-to-use activities, this thorough guide is essential in implementing the Montessori philosophy with elders or people living with dementia.

 © 2020 Jennifer Brush